 If the person cannot show their documents, for example because they have an outstanding application with the Home Office, you should contact the Employer Checking Service and obtain a Positive Verification Notice (PVN).
 This will provide a statutory excuse for six months.
 After this time a further PVN will be required unless the worker is able to satisfy a fully compliant RTW or a RTW under the adjusted procedure in the interim.

 You should retain a log of all RTWs conducted using the adjusted procedure.
 This is because you will need to carry out a retrospective RTW for all employees for whom you have used the adjusted procedure.
 This must be done no later than eight weeks after the Home Office announces that the adjusted procedure has ended.
-We will be monitoring for this announcement over the coming months and will advise clients when it is made.
+It has now been a considerable period of time since these measures have been implemented and it is clear that for some larger employers, carrying out retrospective checks will be a significant burden.
+We have asked the Home Office to take this into account when ending the adjusted process, and issuing revised guidance as appropriate.
+We will be monitoring for further announcements over the coming months and will advise clients when they happen.

 Before the Home Office announces the adjusted procedure has ended, you may opt to undertake retrospective checks, or not to use the COVID-19 adjusted procedure where it is operationally feasible to do so.
 This might be possible where employees who undertake RTWs have returned to the workplace and the individuals for whom a retrospective check is required either agree to courier their original documents to the workplace, or to complete a socially distanced face-to-face check at the workplace.
 There is no requirement to do this, it will just minimise the number of retrospective checks you need to do within the eight weeks after the adjusted procedure ends.